Viewed : 104,909 times

 To keep your existing car and drive it on road, you need to pay the Prevailing Quota Premium (PQP).

-The PQP is the amount you'll have to pay when you renew your COE.
+The PQP is the amount you'll have to pay when you go for a COE renewal.

 It makes economical sense to extend the life of your car if you car is still in good condition, accident-free and you have been dilligent with its servicing and maintenance.